 $15,000 – $30,000

 The U-M Press publishes series in many areas of interest, especially political science, disability studies, poets and poetry, classical studies, and performing arts.
 Most series publish two to three books each year.
-This gift would enable a U-M Press editor to publish a book series open-access for one year.
-When you enable the publishing of a disciplinary book series open-access, you'll be acknowledged in perpetuity in every book within the series that the gift enabled and in publicity about those books.
+This gift would enable a U-M Press editor to publish a book series open access for one year.
+When you enable the open-access publishing of a disciplinary book series, you'll be acknowledged in every book within the series that the gift enabled and in publicity about those books.
 Additional opportunities exist to endow a named book series or disciplinary theme area.

 Study carrel project